Dr Paul Hodge

 - Phone:(02) 49215092

 Dr Paul Hodge is lecturer in geography and development studies in the Discipline of Geography and Environmental Studies at the University of Newcastle.
-He works in the field of political geography and critical development studies with a focus on forced migration, governmentality and securitisation in Oceania; Indigenous-led geographies and Natural Resource Management (NRM); participatory/strengths-based community development; vegan geographies; and, critical pedagogy.
+He works in the field of political and cultural geography and critical development studies with a focus on Indigenous-led geographies and Natural Resource Management (NRM); forced migration, governmentality and hope; participatory/strengths-based community development; vegan geographies; and, critical pedagogy.

 Indigenous-led geographies and Natural Resource Management (NRM)